Can Vitamins Cause Frequent Urination?

 ACE inhibitors, antidepressants and sedatives can cause frequent urination, and so can Type 1 diabetes.
 Your risk of having increased urination is increased with lower urinary tract symptoms, age and a family history of incontinence.

-Prostate cancer in men and pelvic or bladder cancer in both sexes can cause frequent urination.
+Prostate cancer or an enlarged prostate in men and pelvic or bladder cancer in anyone can cause frequent urination.
 On the other hand, something as harmless as pregnancy can cause it.
 To be safe, see your doctor if you experience unusual symptoms.

 references